Cosisety/Roblox-Rewind/PrivacyPolicy.md

 ### External APIs
 - `api.frankfurter.app/latest?from=USD` - Free exchange rate API for localized comparisons (cached 24 hours)
 - Cloudflare Worker `/events` endpoint - Receives **anonymous usage statistics** if enabled
+- Cloudflare Worker `/rewind` endpoint - Used only when you choose **Generate Game Code** for Roblox game integration

 ## How Your Data Is Used